 Capital gains taxes come due when you sell an asset for more than the money you have invested in it.
-The IRS wants 15 percent of your gain as of 2013 – and 20 percent if you earn more than $400,000.
-You can avoid taking a significant tax hit with some planning, however.
+The IRS wants 15 percent of your gain if you are married filing jointly, and have taxable income between $77,200 - $479,000.
+If you earn more than $479,000 as a jointly filing couple, you can expect to pay 20 percent tax on your long-term capital gains.
+You can, however, avoid taking a significant tax hit with some planning.

 Section 1031 Exchange

 You don't have to exchange your three-bedroom rental property for another three-bedroom rental property.
 You can sell your rental home and buy undeveloped farmland or even a commercial strip mall if you like, as long as the asset on both ends of the exchange is real property and both are located in the United States.
 This rule only applies to investment properties.
 You can't do a 1031 exchange for the sale of a condo your college student lived in before graduating.
 If you never rented out the property, it's a second home, not an investment.

 1031 Exchange Deadlines

 Another rule involves the timing of a 1031 exchange.
 You don't have forever to pull off the swap – in fact, you have less than a year.
 First, you must find another piece of suitable real estate within 45 days after the sale of your first property.
 Then you must commit to the purchase in writing, not with the seller but with a disinterested third party who acts as an intermediary.
 In tax terms, disinterested means he cannot have any sort of business relationship with you, such if he has acted as your real estate agent, your accountant or your attorney.